IBM-Cloud/terraform-provider-ibm/website/docs/d/is_dedicated_host.html.markdown

 	* `architecture` - The VCPU architecture.
 	* `count` - The number of VCPUs assigned.

-* `zone` - The zone this dedicated host resides in.
-Nested `zone` blocks have the following structure:
+* `zone` - The globally unique name of the zone this dedicated host resides in.
-	* `href` - The URL for this zone.
-	* `name` - The globally unique name for this zone.